-- Obste first appointed to serve as Trustee/Officer of an MFS Fund.
+Date first appointed to serve as Trustee/Officer of an MFS Fund.
 Each Trustee has served continuously since appointment unless indicated otherwise.
 For the period from December 15, 2004 until February 22, 2005, Mr. Manning served as Advisory Trustee.
 From January 2012 through December 2016, Messrs.
-DiLorenzo and Yost served as Treasurer and Deputy Treasurer of the Funds, respectively. - 2) Directorships or trusteeships of companies required to report to the U.S. Securities and Exchange Commission (i.e., "public companies"). - (3) "Interested person" of the Trust within the meaning of the Investment Company Act of 1940 (referred to as the 1940 Act), which is the principal federal law governing investment companies like the Fund, as a result of position with MFS.
-The address of MFS is 111 Huntington Avenue, Boston, Massachusetts 02199-7618.
+DiLorenzo and Yost served as Treasurer and Deputy Treasurer of the Funds, respectively.

 Each Trustee (other than Messrs.
-Jones and Kilman) has been elected by shareholders and each Trustee and Officer holds office until his or her successor is chosen and qualified or until his or her earlier death, resignation, retirement or removal.
-Messrs.
+Jones, Kilman, and Roberge) has been elected by shareholders and each Trustee and Officer holds office until his or her successor is chosen and qualified or until his or her earlier death, resignation, retirement or removal.
+Mr. Roberge became a Trustee of the Fund on January 1, 2021, and Messrs.
 Jones and Kilman became Trustees of the Fund on January 1, 2019.
 The Trust does not hold annual meetings for the purpose of electing Trustees, and Trustees are not elected for fixed terms.
-Under the terms of the Board's retirement policy, an Independent Trustee shall retire at the end of the calendar year in which he or she reaches the earlier of 75 years of age or 15 years of service on the Board (or, in the case of any Independent Trustee who joined the Board prior to 2015, 20 years of service on the Board).
+Under the terms of the Board's retirement policy, an Independent Trustee shall retire at the end of the calendar year in which he or she reaches the earlier of 75 years of age or 15 years of service on the Board (or, in the case of any Independent Trustee who joined the Board prior to 2015, 20 years of service on the